Kitchen Design Contest FAQs

 Will I be disqualified if I do not provide a photo of the Sub-Zero unit with the door open?

-We do not require contestants to provide an image of the Sub-Zero with the door open.
-Per the Official Contest Rules “We highly recommend, but do not require, at least one photograph be taken with the qualifying refrigerator unit's door open.”
-If the contestant provides a good straight on shot of the Sub-Zero, and lists the correct model in the product selector, we do not have an issue validating our product.
+We highly recommend contestants to provide an image of the Sub-Zero with the door open.
+Per the Official Rules "The Sponsor highly recommends at least one (1) photograph be taken with the qualifying refrigerator unit's door open to validate the product model."

 What does it cost to enter?